Aayam-X/AXMalvon/Log.md

 - [ ] Improve command-f finding text functionality to use less power
 - [ ] Seperate history based on profile
 - [ ] Profile icons
+- [ ] Clicking back on a pop up tab will close it and return to the original web page

 ## Needs fixing on
-- [ ] Private window doesn't work properly
 - [ ] When you close a tab, the `selectedTab` variable will be turned on for multiple tabs
 - [ ] Create tab after current tab rather the at the end

 ## 0.0.3
+- [x] Fix with opening links in background
+- [x] Private window doesn't work properly
+- [x] Fixed `AXWelcomeView` bug that caused sidebar swipes to not work when user just logged in
 ---
 - [x] Cookie system now updated
 - [x] Global instance of WKWebViewConfiguration instead of having an instance per window.
 This way cookies are spread and saved properly